plausible/website/_articles/lightweight-web-analytics.md

 This also makes our [simple web analytics](https://plausible.io/simple-web-analytics) easy to use and get useful insights from.
 No education or prior experience is required.
 There are also other reasons why we believe Plausible is a great [Google Analytics alternative](https://plausible.io/vs-google-analytics).

-## What else can I do reduce the size and have a fast loading website?
+## What else can I do to reduce the size and have a fast loading website?

 Here are some of the actions you can take to speed up your website: